 - Heavily camouflaged plumage, particularly for females, though males may have bold coloration and markings that are useful for attracting mates and courtship displays

-- Large broods of precocial chicks that are able to leave the nest shortly after hatching, though they remain under parents' guidance for several weeks or months
+- Large broods of precocial chicks that can leave the nest shortly after hatching, though they remain under parents' guidance for several weeks or months

 - Often gregarious behavior and gather in large family groups or flocks for the protection available in numbers, with some birds standing guard or serving as lookouts for the group